humanetes-com/proof-of-positive-interaction/README.md

 FRAME allows runtime developers to declare domain-specific logic in modules called "pallets".
 At the heart of FRAME is a helpful [macro language](https://docs.substrate.io/reference/frame-macros/) that makes it easy to create pallets and flexibly compose them to create blockchains that can address [a variety of needs](https://substrate.io/ecosystem/projects/).

-Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this template and note the following:
+Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this popi and note the following:

 - This file configures several pallets to include in the runtime.
   Each pallet configuration is defined by a code block that begins with `impl $PALLET_NAME::Config for Runtime`.